japila-books/spark-sql-internals/docs/physical-operators/HashAggregateExec.md

     Not every task will use [TungstenAggregationIterator](../aggregations/TungstenAggregationIterator.md) and may even have a chance to fall back to [sort-based aggregation](../aggregations/TungstenAggregationIterator.md#switchToSortBasedAggregation).

 ### peak memory { #peakMemory }

+This metric is managed entirely by the [TungstenAggregationIterator](../aggregations/TungstenAggregationIterator.md#peakMemory).

 ### spill size { #spillSize }